-You'll get out of Orientation what you put into it, so attend all the activities you can.---If you like it, you can apply to be on staff next year!
+You'll get out of Orientation what you put into it, so attend all the activities you can.
+If you like it, you can even apply to be on our staff for next year's program!

 Be true to what makes up you as an individual and don't be afraid to stand out!
 Have fun and let everyone get to know the unique person you are.